redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 ## The Transform

 Remember when we mentioned that Filestack can save you bandwidth by transforming images on the fly?
 This page is a perfect example—the image is never bigger than 50px, why pull down the full resolution just for that tiny display?
 Here's how we can tell Filestack that whenever we grab this instance of the image, it only needs to be 100px.
 Why 100px?
 Most phones and many laptops and desktop displays are now 4k or larger.
-Images are actually displayed at double resolution on these displays, so even though it's "50px" it's really 100px when shown on these displays.
-So you'll usually want to bring down all images at twice their actual resolution.
+Images are actually displayed at at least double resolution on these displays, so even though it's "50px" it's really 100px when shown on these displays.
+So you'll usually want to bring down all images at twice their intended display resolution.

-You need to add a directive to the URL itself so let's add a function that does that for a given image URL (this can go either inside or outside of the component definition):
+We need to add a special indicator to the URL itself to trigger the transform so let's add a function that does that for a given image URL (this can go either inside or outside of the component definition):

 ```javascript
 // web/src/components/Images/Images.js